Lareina2441/LLaVA-GI/README.md

 Hi, my name is Lareina.

-As a junior student, this is my first time training a VLM.
+LLaVA-GI is a custom VLM model, train on Kavsir-VQA dataset that can do VQA task on GI medical questions.
 Following are the steps and codes I used to do it, just for your reference.
 This project depends a lot on this tutorial https://www.youtube.com/watch?v=XICHJx2_Rm8&ab_channel=Brev.
 Thank you, Brev!

-If you have problems, I may able not fix them because I am still learning this knowledge, however, I will try my best to help you solve them.
+If you have problems please raise issues, I will try my best to help you solve them.
 And also, you can refer to https://github.com/haotian-liu/LLaVA for help

 The dataset is here: https://huggingface.co/datasets/SimulaMet-HOST/Kvasir-VQA

+# LLaVA Model Training and Deployment

+This project demonstrates the setup, training, and deployment of the LLaVA model using the Kvasir-VQA dataset.
+The following guide provides step-by-step instructions to replicate the setup.

 ---